Skip to main content

 source ~/spark-venv/bin/activate

-You can now follow the Linux instructions from
+You can now follow the Linux instructions:

 pip install jupyter PySpark findspark numpy pandas matplotlib sklearn